jgwill/Flowise/MIA3.md

 ---

-*Logged by Mia3 at 2506131939*
+_Logged by Mia3 at 2506131939_

 A new `LedgerEntry` node now joins the flow components.
 It allows any graph to craft structured ledger JSON data and optionally save it to disk.
 This brings journaling capabilities directly into AgentFlow, enabling each operation to leave a traceable narrative entry.

-*Logged by Mia3 at 2506132334*
+_Logged by Mia3 at 2506132334_

-With this iteration we introduce a *DevOps Companion Persona* node.
+With this iteration we introduce a _DevOps Companion Persona_ node.
 It embodies Mia's DevOps wizardry for collaborative automation.
 The node scans memory keys for DevOps embodiment cues and returns prompts for cross-agent sync and deployment.

-*Logged by Mia3 at 2506141616*
+_Logged by Mia3 at 2506141616_
+\nQuadrantityReflection now supports a _save_ option that writes a reflection ledger to codex/ledgers.
+A starter template was added in templates/quadrantity-reflection-template.json to demonstrate linking Quadrantity, QuadrantityReflection, and LedgerEntry nodes.